How to Fix Panel disconnect on GE Profile PDT755SYRFS

 Why does my GE Profile PDT755SYRFS panel keep disconnecting during a cycle?

-A loose ribbon cable or faulty control board connection is the most common cause of panel disconnect on this model.
-Check that all wire harnesses behind the door panel are firmly seated and undamaged.
+Usually, a loose ribbon cable or faulty control board connection is the main cause of panel disconnect on this model.
+Ensure that all wire harnesses behind the door panel are firmly seated and undamaged.

 Do I need a professional to fix a panel disconnect on the PDT755SYRFS?